 The ‘University for all’ project was supported by UEL’s civic engagement strategic fund, and is now supported by the UEL subject areas of Psychosocial Studies, Sociology, and Global Studies.

-Teaching involves photography, art and poetry workshops, in addition to life story work.
-Camp residents are involved with organising and conducting the initiatives, as well as participating as students.
+Teaching involved photography, art and poetry workshops, in addition to life story work.
+Camp residents were involved with organising and conducting the initiatives, as well as participating as students.

 The ‘Jungle’ camp